jdaar/FsBuddy/README.md

 ![header](./.github/images/header.png)
 ---

-An open-source platform for filesystem automation provides a user-friendly graphical user interface (GUI) that is designed to simplify the automation of various filesystem tasks.
-The platform is built using open-source technologies and is freely accessible to all. **Windows only app, Linux on roadmap**.
+An open-source platform for filesystem automation provides a user-friendly graphical user interface (GUI) that is designed to simplify the automation of various filesystem tasks. **Windows only app, Linux on roadmap**.

 ## Screenshots